An anxiously attached person tends to be very insecure and self-critical.

 Whether it is anxiety at the beginning of a relationship or a vicious pattern of anxious attachment dating, a psychotherapist knows how to navigate this tricky trajectory and render the right anxious attachment help.

-Therapists tend to walk their couples through a process of a coherent narrative which in turn helps in building healthier, more secure and better attachments.
+Therapists tend to walk their couples through a process of a coherent narrative which in turn helps build healthier, more secure and better attachments.

-When a person creates a coherent narrative, they indirectly rewrite their brain in order to give birth to security within themselves and their relationship.
+When people create a coherent narrative, they indirectly rewrite their brain to give birth to security within themselves and their relationships.

 Remember overcoming relationship anxiety on your own, even with the best intentions, may not yield the desired outcome.

-In couple’s therapy, both partners can undergo a process of Voice Therapy which will help them to challenge and identify the critical voice within and get rid of the voices that increase expectations of rejection and anger.
+In couples therapy, both partners can undergo a process of Voice Therapy which will help them to challenge and identify the critical voice within and eliminate the voices that increase expectations of rejection and anger.

-Through this therapy, couples can get rid of their cynical, hostile attitude towards each other and understand where such thoughts are coming from.
+Through this therapy, couples can get rid of their cynical, hostile attitude towards each other and understand where such thoughts come from.

-This approach acts as a positive way of expressing genuine love and giving birth to real security in relationships.
+This approach is a positive way of expressing genuine love and giving birth to real security in relationships.

-It would also be helpful to understand about another critical anxious attachment style.
+It would also be helpful to understand another critical anxious attachment style.